etienne girardet Xh6BpT 1tXo unsplash scaled 1

 • Failing to place “wet floor” and other hazard warning signs when necessary

-• Failing to warn all parties swimming that there are no safe diving zones
+• Failing to warn all parties that there are no safe diving zones

 • Calling 911